 Boiling dried lotus seeds on stove:

-- Reduce the heat to medium and simmer the lotus seeds for 30-45 minutes until they reach the desired softness.
-While simmering, skin the foam on top to easily observe the seeds.
-To test if they are cooked, you can smash a lotus seed between your fingers.
-It should be soft but still hold its shape.
+- Reduce the heat to medium and simmer the lotus seeds for 30-45 minutes, or until they reach your desired level of softness.
+While they are simmering, skim off any foam that forms on top to better observe the seeds.

 - Incorporate with other ingredients, such as red dates or longan.
+Lotus Seeds Sweet Soup with Red Dates

 Cook in an instant pot/pressure cooker: